fvdsn/nope/README.md

 The `if` returns a value, which depending on the result of `flip_coin()` will be either the string "heads" or "tails".

-You can surround expressions with parenthesis, and you can also surround multiple expressions with parenthesis.
+You can surround expressions with parenthesis and you can also surround multiple expressions with parenthesis.
 In the later case, all expressions are evaluated in order, but only the last expression produces a value.

 This is what we've used to both change the variable `winning` with the `set winning = true` expression, but also to print a message.

-Note as well that the print expression `print "hey"` ommits parenthesis around its argument This is not a special case of the print function.
-In nope, all parenthesis and commas for functions arguments are optional.
+Note as well that the print expression `print "hey"` ommits parenthesis around its argument.
+This is not a special case of the print function.
+In nope, all parenthesis and commas for functions, arguments are optional.

 ```
 let clamped_0_100 = max 0 min value 100